dee-raj/python_intermediate_course/README.md

-# python_intermediate_course
+# python intermediate course
-Before getting knowledge of this course you need some basic concepts of python
+<i>Before getting knowledge of this course you need some basic concepts of python</i>

 # Python Intermediate Course